ondrej-hosak/docker-final-base-image/README.md

 * [Install Docker](https://docs.docker.com/engine/installation/linux/)
 * Clone [Final-API](https://github.com/AVGTechnologies/final-api)
 * Adjust the Final-API configs
-* Prepate tsd validator in your final-api project
+* Prepare tsd validator in your final-api project
 * Prepare env file in your final-api project
 * Copy necessary certificates to ./certs
+* Run the make script to prepare images
-* Run the run_final_api.rb script to launch the docker for you
+* Run the docker-compose up script to launch the docker for you